tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 ## `tinydrive.controls.pick`

-The `tinydrive.controls.pick` method enables you to pick files from {{site.cloudfilemanager}} and get the metadata of those files returned in a callback.
+The `tinydrive.controls.pick` method allows users to pick files from {{site.cloudfilemanager}} and get the metadata of those files returned in a callback.
 For a complete list of available settings to pass into this method, see: [Picker settings](#pickersettings).
 A [Control Object](#controlobject) is returned for controlling the {{site.cloudfilemanager}} lifecycle, which is not handled by {{site.cloudfilemanager}} when using the `controls` APIs.

 ### File picker result format